 How do I get my child involved?

 Please fill out the form below.
 Season technically begins the end of August, but students can start anytime.
 There is no Bible Bowl from mid June through the end of August.
-As this is an extension of our Family Ministries here, Efren Rosario or Ashley Strange are excellent places to start.
-Ministry leaders for the program here at FCC Ministries is Bill and Lisa Wells.
+As this is an extension of our Family Ministries here, Efren Rosario is an excellent place to start.
+Ministry leader for the program here at FCC Ministries is Debbie Humbert.

 How can I help?